- Dr. Hubert Dreyfus predicted many issues that AI would face when it tried to emulate human brains.

 It was not as Minsky had hoped, just a question of cataloguing 10 million facts.
 Minsky’s mood changed completely in the course of 15 years in 1982.
 He told the reporter the AI problem is “one of the hardest Sciences has ever undertaken.” – What Computers Still Can’t Do

-And Minsky was a primary influencer of government funding into solving this problem.
-Minsky said on many occasions that the problem would be solved, and solved very quickly.
-Why does the AI community refuse to hold Minsky accountable for his inaccuracy.
+And Minsky was a primary influencer of government funding in solving this problem.
+Minsky said on many occasions that the problem would be solved and solved very quickly.
+Why does the AI community refuse to hold Minsky accountable for his inaccuracy?
 Minsky is a “pioneer of AI?”
-However pioneers are supposed to break through to new areas.
+However, pioneers are supposed to break through to new areas.
 However, they are not supposed to get lost along the way.

-HAL was a highly sophisticated generalized intelligence that went beyond its any type of programmed consciousness into at least semi consciousness as it responded to a threat to be disconnected by the protagonist in the movie (Dave).
+HAL was a highly sophisticated generalized intelligence that went beyond any programmed consciousness into at least semi-consciousness.
+It responded to a threat to be disconnected by the protagonist in the movie (Dave).

-A generalized intelligence, like HAL, was estimated by Minsky for 2001, (and reading his quotation from the 1950s and 1960s, significantly before 2001).
-Minsky told Stanley Kubrick while working as an consultant on the film that HAL was a conservative estimate of what AI could do.
+A generalized intelligence, like HAL, was estimated by Minsky for 2001 (and reading his quotation from the 1950s and 1960s, significantly before 2001).
+Minsky told Stanley Kubrick while working as a consultant on the film that HAL was a conservative estimate of what AI could do.

 By 2002, we had Roomba.

-How does the plot to 2001: A Space Odyssey change if we use reality?
+How does the plot of 2001: A Space Odyssey change if we use reality?
 Reality is where iRobot’s Roomba AI vacuum cleaner replaces HAL.

-Well first, the movie would have to be renamed to 2002: A Space Odyssey (the Roomba was introduced in 2002) and the plot would require some adjustments.
+First, the movie would have to be renamed to 2002: A Space Odyssey (the Roomba was introduced in 2002), and the plot would require some adjustments.